 - A statement advising the applicant of the adverse decision.
 This could be a notice that they will not be hired, that the offer as been rescinded, or that they are being terminated (provided electronically by HireSafe)

 - A copy of the final Investigative Consumer Report on which the decision was based. (provided electronically by HireSafe)

 - A copy of “A Summary of Your Rights Under the Fair Credit Reporting Act” and any state requirements.

-Legal disclaimer: we are not lawyers and this information is provided based upon the Fair Credit Reporting Act.
+Legal disclaimer: we are not attorneys and this information is provided based upon the Fair Credit Reporting Act and our experience as a consumer reporting agency.
 Clients are advised to consult with counsel to create their own policies and procedures with regards to hiring suitability.